rwieruch/blog_robinwieruch_content/blog/react-router-search-params/index.md

 };
 ```

 That's it.
 Besides the two data type conversions that we used here, there are also conversions for numbers, arrays, objects and others.
 For example, if you would want to have a [selectable table in React](/react-table-select/), you may want to have each selected row in a table represented as identifier in an array (in use-query-params' it's the `ArrayParam` conversion) mapped to an actual URL.
-Then you could share this URL with another user which would start off with the selected rows.
+Then you could share this URL with another user which would start off with the selected rows by reading the params from the URL.

 <Divider />